dictation-toolbox/natlink/readme.md

 # Natlink

-Natlink is a compatibility module for Dragon NaturallySpeaking (DNS) on Windows that allows the user to run Python scripts that interact with DNS.
+Natlink is a compatibility module for Dragon NaturallySpeaking (DNS/DPI) v13-v15 on Windows that allows the user to run Python scripts that interact with DNS.
 This fork does not include [Dragonfly](https://github.com/dictation-toolbox/dragonfly), [Unimacro, or Vocolo](https://qh.antenna.nl/unimacro/aboutunimacro/index.html).
 These should be installed separately and included in the Natlink config as necessary.
-The currently supported versions of Python are: 3.8-32, 3.7-32, and 3.6-32.
+The currently supported versions of Python are: 3.8-32

 ## Installation